vinteum-bdl/mastering-seminars/mastering-lightning/week1-self-study.md

 1. What are the parts of a Bitcoin transaction?
 2. What's an UTXO?
 Why it's fundamental to Bitcoin's model?
 3. Describe locking and unlocking scripts and explain their role within Bitcoin transactions.
-4. Suppose someone created a transaction with a 1 BTYC output locked by a p2pkh constract.
+4. Suppose someone created a transaction with a 1 BTC output locked by a p2pkh contract.
 Who's the owner of this 1 BTC?
 What data he must present to spend his 1 BTC?
 4. Describe a 2-of-2 multisig contract (locking script) using Bitcoin Script.
 Describe the spending script for this contract.
 5. How can an UTXO be locked to a secret?
 Why are cryptographic hashes used for this technique?
 6. What kinds of time locking mechanisms exist (absolute and relative) and how are they used?